Poncke Princen: Attitudes to Princen in the Netherlands

-In 1994, then Dutch Foreign Minister Hans van Mierlo finally overruled the officials at the Dutch Embassy in Jakarta and personally authorised the issuing of a visa to Princen "on humanitarian grounds" – on condition (which was kept) that he maintain "a low profile" during his visit to the Netherlands and devote it mainly to meeting family members who he had not seen for many decades.

-As it turned out, this visit took place at nearly the last moment when Princen's fast-failing health could still stand the long trip.
+In 1994, then Dutch Foreign Minister Hans van Mierlo finally overruled the officials at the Dutch Embassy in Jakarta and personally authorised the issuing of a visa to Princen "on humanitarian grounds" – on condition (which was kept) that he maintain "a low profile" during his visit to the Netherlands and devote it mainly to meeting family members who he had not seen for many decades..
+This visit took place at nearly the last moment when Princen's fast-failing health could still stand the long trip.
 A planned second visit in 1998, which again aroused protests by war veterans, was prevented by his stroke that year.